Proving the Grothendieck--Teichm\"uller Conjecture for Profinite Spaces & The Galois Grothendieck Path Integral

 A Galois category is a category equipped with a fiber functor to finite sets, whose automorphism group is profinite.
 For example, the category of finite étale covers of a scheme $X$ forms a Galois category, with $\pi_1^{et}(X)$, the étale fundamental group as its profinite automorphism group.
 An important statement shows that the fundamental group of a Galois category is a profinite group, and every profinite group arises this way.
 In fact, by \cite[Thm.
 3.3.2]{Wl}, every profinite group is isomorphic (as a topological group) to some Galois group.

 \,

-There are several properties that we mention because of their importance. \begin{itemize} \item Closed subgroups of profinite groups are profinite. \item Continuous homomorphic images of profinite groups are profinite. \item A profinite group is topologically finitely generated if it has a dense finitely generated subgroup. \end{itemize}
+There are several properties that we recall: \begin{itemize} \item Closed subgroups of profinite groups are profinite. \item Continuous homomorphic images of profinite groups are profinite. \item A profinite group is topologically finitely generated if it has a dense finitely generated subgroup. \end{itemize}

 A profinite space is a cofiltered limit (inverse limit) of finite discrete spaces.
 Profinite spaces form a well-defined category with continuous maps as morphisms and is denoted {\bf ProFin}.

 In particular, the Cantor set is a profinite space, which explicitly can be expressed as: